 Grading for each problem: Goals (G) 2pts, Procedures (Pro) 2pts, Presentation and Organization (P+O) 4pts, Conclusions (C) 4pts, Tasks enumerated below 18pts.
 Total 30pts.
-The motion of a mass on a spring with an external forcing function is determined by the model differential equation:
+The motion of a mass on a spring with an external forcing function is determined by the model differential equation, where x(t) is the vertical postion of the mass at time t: